 The Welfare and Access Committee oversaw changes to the pastoral support system which enabled a more bespoke and systematic offer of support for students and their mental health.
 The impact of Sleuth, the new digital system for recording rewards based on the character traits (Respect, Positive and Resilient, Make Good Decisions, Integrity and Love of Learning) and logging negative behaviours was also monitored.
 Reports from the link governor for Safeguarding and SEND kept trustees informed of School procedures in relation to these areas.
-The widening access initiative re-started with a programme involving Year 5 students from a local primary school and targeted social media advertising of the in-person open evening held in July.
+The widening access initiative continued, during the autumn term ten students from a local primary school attended an afternoon outreach visit hosted by the Head of Year 7 and a team of Year 10 wellbeing mentors.
+Students had a tour of the school with lesson drop ins, a Q&A session with the Year 10s, a session in the library and a session in the drama studio.
+Two local primary schools attended the dress rehearsal of the school musical in the Spring term and ten were invited to participate in an 'Aim higher' programme for Year 5 students in the summer term.